50 artifacts in this set

 Ford GT40 Mark II Driven by Bruce McLaren and Chris Amon at the 24 Heures du Mans (24 Hours of Le Mans) Race, June 1966

 Bruce McLaren and Chris Amon won the 1966 24 Hours of Le Mans in the #2 Ford GT40 Mark II.
-Ford swept the podium that year with first, second and third places.
-The company attempted a dramatic three-way tie but, because they started farther back in the grid, McLaren and Amon technically covered more distance in the French endurance race.
+Ford swept the podium that year with first, second, and third places.
+The company attempted a dramatic three-way tie but, because McLaren and Amon started farther back in the grid, they technically covered more distance in the French endurance race.

 This car was built to win the 24 Hours of Le Mans.
 Driven by Dan Gurney and A.J.
 Foyt, it accomplished that goal in 1967, beating the second-place Ferrari by 32 miles at a record-breaking average speed of 135.48 miles per hour.
 The Mark IV combined a sophisticated chassis with a big engine based on Ford's V-8 for stock car racing.

 Dan Gurney and A. J. Foyt Popping Cork of Victory Champagne at the 24 Heures du Mans (24 Hours of Le Mans) Race, June 1967

 Caught up in the excitement of winning the 1967 24 Hours of Le Mans race, driver Dan Gurney vigorously shook his champagne bottle and sprayed the sparkling wine over everyone within reach.
 "It was like a fire hose," Gurney later said, "and they were loving it."
 Gurney's spontaneous celebration started what is now a victory tradition.